wavemaker/docs/learn/charts-custom-data/index.md

 id: ""
 ---

-**Data Manipulation**: Instead of using the existing columns to be plotted on the x- and y-axis ( [here to know how](/learn/how-tos/charts-displaying-user-selection-another-widget/)), you can plot custom data as an aggregation or sum of the columns.
+**Custom Data Manipulation**: Instead of using the existing columns to be plotted on the x- and y-axis ([see here to know how](/learn/how-tos/charts-displaying-user-selection-another-widget/)), you can plot custom data as an aggregation or sum of the columns.
 For example, from the Department table of the sample hrdb, we want to plot the chart with average of all four quarters data (Q1, Q2, Q3, and Q4)

-1. and drop chart widget, bind the Dataset Value property to the [CRUD Variable](http://[supsystic-show-popup id=105]) (say, HrdbDepartmentData) with source as hrdb, and type as Department
+1. Drag and drop chart widget, bind the Dataset Value property to the [Database CRUD Variable](http://[supsystic-show-popup id=105]) (say, HrdbDepartmentData) with source as hrdb, and type as Department
-2. the following script in the above-mentioned variable event.
+2. Enter the following script in the above-mentioned variable _onSuccess_ event.
 This script will calculate the average of budget value and set it to the chart data set.

-     = function(variable, data) {
+    App.HrdbDepartmentDataonSuccess = function(variable, data) {
             var aggregatedData = \[\];

             for (var i = 0; i < data.length; i++) {